Paris in Fall

 Summer and winter may get all the attention for their many music festivals and holiday celebrations, but autumn in Paris has its own fair share of special events.
 There are too many to share here, but these are the main highlights on our fall agenda:

-Fashion Week is back for fall with Women’s fashions walking down the runways all over Paris.
-While most events aren’t open to the public, the whole city will be buzzing and you’re sure to spot fashionistas and celebrities around town.
+While most Paris Fashion Week events aren’t open to the public, the whole city will be buzzing and you’re sure to spot fashionistas and celebrities around town.
 If you don’t want to leave it to chance to rub elbows with the stylish crowd, head to one of these Paris Fashion Week Favorites to get an eyeful of great style even if you can’t attend the main event.

 Once a small block party celebrating the fruits of the local vineyard, Montmartre’s Grape Harvest Festival is now a can’t-miss event in the 18th Arrondissement.
 The free 5-day fête includes tours of the local vineyard, food and wine tastings, art exhibitions, concerts, a 5K run, and more.